Agoric/documentation/CONTRIBUTING.md

 ```shell
 yarn docs:dev
 ```
-Note that site config changes may require stopping and restarting this program.
+Most edit changes are immediately reflected in the browser, but applying site config changes may require stopping and restarting this program.

 View your local documentation site at `localhost:8080/documentation/`